 validThrough and jobExpiryDate consistent.
 Hash input and output field now use the same normalized expiryDate so a presentation-only timestamp drift can't trigger a spurious UPDATED.

-State-key auto-fingerprint is section-aware.
-For non-jobs runs, jobs-* filters no longer enter the fingerprint; for non-immo runs, immoSubTypes doesn't enter; etc. Prevents accidental state-sharing across unrelated universes.
+State-key auto-scope is section-aware.
+For non-jobs runs, jobs-* filters no longer enter the state partition; for non-immo runs, immoSubTypes doesn't enter; etc. Prevents accidental state-sharing across unrelated result sets.

 Fixed — Nice-to-have